Friday, December 6, 2013

 Nurse Judy' Blog

-I council that you should gather all of the various suggestions, sift through them and then figure out what instinctively feels right to you.
+My suggestion is that you gather all of the various suggestions, sift through them and then figure out what instinctively feels right to you.
 If you try something and it doesn't work, learn the lesson, go back to the well and try one of the other choices.

 I hope you find these posts helpful.